qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/from-microphone/cpp/linux.md

     using namespace Microsoft::CognitiveServices::Speech;

     void recognizeSpeech() {
-        // Creates an instance of a speech config with specified host and subscription key.
+        // Creates an instance of a speech config with specified subscription key and service region.
-        // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechConfig::FromHost("wss://YourServiceRegion.stt.speech.azure.cn/", "YourSubscriptionKey");
+        // Replace with your own subscription key and service region (e.g., "chinaeast2"). auto config = SpeechConfig::FromSubscription("YourSubscriptionKey", "YourServiceRegion");

         // Creates a speech recognizer
         auto recognizer = SpeechRecognizer::FromConfig(config);